Bayesian statistical framework for identifying strongly lensed gravitational-wave signals

 Using the product rule, we can write down the prior distribution for the redshift $z$ under the lensed hypothesis as

-where $C$ is the normalization constant, and $\tau(z) \equiv p(\lensedhyp|z)$ is the \emph{optical depth} of strong lensing at redshift $z$.
+where $C$ is the normalization constant, and $\tau(z) \equiv p(\lensedhyp|z)$ is the optical depth of strong lensing at redshift $z$.
 Similarly, under the not-lensed hypothesis, the prior distribution for the redshift $p_{z}(z|\notlensedhyp)$ is given by

 where the normalization constant $C^{'}$ is defined accordingly.
-Figure \ref{fig:pz} shows the prior distribution of redshift $z$ under the lensed (solid blue line) and not-lensed hypothesis (solid green line), using the optical depth model in Ref.~\cite{Hannuksela:2019kle} and a merger rate density tracking the star formation rate in \cite{Belczynski:2016ieo, Oguri2018}.
-The peak of the prior distribution under the lensed hypothesis shifts to a higher value of $z \sim 3$ compared to that under the not-lensed hypothesis, which peaks at roughly $z \sim 2$ because of the optical depth (grey dotted line) being higher at higher redshifts.
+Figure \ref{fig:pz} shows the prior distribution of redshift $z$ under the lensed (solid blue line) and not-lensed hypothesis (dashed green line), using the optical depth model in Ref.~\cite{Hannuksela:2019kle} and a merger rate density tracking the star formation rate in \cite{Belczynski:2016ieo, Oguri2018}.
+The peak of the prior distribution under the lensed hypothesis shifts to a higher value of $z \sim 3$ compared to that under the not-lensed hypothesis, which peaks at roughly $z \sim 2$ because of the optical depth (gray dash-dotted line) being higher at higher redshifts.

 As a by-product of evaluating Eq.~\eqref{eq:Marginalization_over_redshift}, we also get a set of posterior samples of $z$, which are distributed according to